fawkesley/paul.fawkesley.com/extend-pgp-key-expiry-with-gpg-suite-gpg-keychain.markdown

 ![GPG Keychain showing PGP keys](/img/gpg-keychain-showing-keys.png){: .img-responsive }

 **TIP:** I like to display `Name`, `Fingerprint` and `Expiry` as columns.
-By default GPG Keychain shows the unsafe, short `Key ID` which we should ignore.
 You can tweak the columns by right clicking on the column headers and ticking the columns you want.
+Older versions of GPG Keychain show the unsafe, short `Key ID` which we should ignore.

 ## Find your own key